mineschan/MZTimerLabel/README.md

 ###Easy Example

-To use MZTimerLabel as a stopwatch and count, you need only __2 lines__.
+To use MZTimerLabel as a stopwatch and counter, you need only __2 lines__.
  ```objective-c
     MZTimerLabel *stopwatch = [[MZTimerLabel alloc] initWithLabel:aUILabel];
     [stopwatch start];